 Ch 224.
 Advanced Topics in Magnetic Resonance.
 9 units (2-0-7); third term.
-Prerequisites: Ch 125 abc or Ph 125 abc or concurrent registration or equivalent; Ch 143.
+Prerequisites: Ch 125 abc or Ph 125 abc or concurrent registration or equivalent; Ch 122 b or equivalent.
 A detailed presentation of some of the important concepts in magnetic resonance unified by the spin density operator formalism.
 Topics will include both classic phenomena and recent developments, especially in solid-state and two-dimensional NMR.
-Not offered 2014-15.
+Instructor: Weitekamp.

 Ch 227 ab.
 Advanced Topics in Chemical Physics.
 9 units (3-0-6); third term.
 Prerequisite: Ch 125 abc or Ph 125 abc or equivalent.
 The general quantum mechanical theory of molecular collisions will be presented in detail.
 Quasi-classical, semi-classical, and other approximations.
 Applications to inelastic and reactive molecule-molecule and inelastic electron-molecule collisions.
 Instructor: Heath (a).
-Part b not offered 2014-15.
+Part b not offered 2013-14.